Diploma Programs

 External Courses applied to a Kepler College Diploma Program

-Students may petition Kepler College to apply coursework they have completed with another school to Kepler for elective credit.
+Students may petition Kepler College to apply coursework they have completed at another astrology school toward elective credit.
 This may include courses in History or Astrology, which are required for the Diploma series.
+The maximum number of credits from external coursework allowed is twenty (20) weeks.
 External coursework must meet the following requirements:

-• A minimum of twenty (20) hours of auditory or live instruction
+• A minimum of ten (10) hours of auditory or live instruction

 • Readings must be assigned and completed